 ISOGG has a comparison chart of the testing companies here: http://www.isogg.org/wiki/Autosomal_DNA_testing_comparison_chart

 My personal thoughts on where to test are as follows.
 If you are interested the health issues (disabled but you can upload elsewhere for those) and/or want the best ancestry composition then test at 23andme.
 If you are adopted or have Jewish ancestry, either use Ancestry.com and then transfer to Family Tree DNA or start with the family finder test at familytreeDNA.com.
-If you have colonial ancestry the best database may be at ancestry.com (USA only) but they have the fewest tools for comparing DNA, however those results can be transferred to FamilyTreeDNA for a tiny fee.
+If you have colonial ancestry the best database may be at ancestry.com (USA only) but they have the fewest tools for comparing DNA, however their results can be transferred to FamilyTreeDNA for a tiny fee.
 Wherever you test, upload your results to GEDmatch.com for the best ancestry composition tools and to compare with testers from other companies

 Note that if you are searching for a specific surname a Y test at familytreeDNA.com might make more sense.
 If your puzzle is on the maternal line then their mtDNA test may be what you want.
 If you are interested in your deep ancestry then either Britain’s DNA or the Genome 2.0 test at National Geographic may have your answers.